US STOCKS-Apple weighs on Wall St; energy shares a boost

 By Caroline Valetkevitch

-Sept 8 U.S. stocks dipped on Thursday, pulled lower by Apple after its latest iPhone failed to impress Wall Street, but gains in energy shares limited the decline.
+Sept 8 U.S. stocks dipped on Thursday, dragged down by Apple after its iPhone 7 failed to impress Wall Street, but gains in energy shares limited the decline.

-The Nasdaq broke a four-day streak of gains, led by declines in Apple.
-The stock fell 2.6 percent to $105.52 in its biggest daily percentage decline since June 24, when Britain's vote to leave the European Union unleashed a massive sell-off.
+The Nasdaq broke a four-day streak of gains after Apple fell 2.6 percent to $105.52, its biggest daily percentage decline since June 24, when Britain's vote to leave the European Union unleashed a massive selloff.

-The company also said it would not release first-weekend sales of the new iPhone, limiting analysts' early visibility on the popularity of the device unveiled on Wednesday.
+The company also said it would not release first-weekend sales of the new iPhone, limiting analysts' early visibility into the popularity of the product unveiled Wednesday.

 The S&P 500 information technology index fell 0.9 percent and led sector losses, while the S&P energy index was up 1.7 percent following sharp gains in oil prices.